2 Control and Status Registers (CSRs)

 The SYSTEM major opcode is used to encode all privileged instructions in the RISC-V ISA.
 These can be divided into two main classes: those that atomically read-modify-write control and status registers (CSRs), which are defined in the Zicsr extension, and all other privileged instructions.
 The privileged architecture requires the Zicsr extension; which other privileged instructions are required depends on the privileged-architecture feature set.

-In addition to the user-level state described in Volume I of this manual, an implementation may contain additional CSRs, accessible by some subset of the privilege levels using the CSR instructions described in the user-level manual.
-In this chapter, we map out the CSR address space.
+In addition to the unprivileged state described in Volume I of this manual, an implementation may contain additional CSRs, accessible by some subset of the privilege levels using the CSR instructions described in Volume I. In this chapter, we map out the CSR address space.
 The following chapters describe the function of each of the CSRs according to privilege level, as well as the other privileged instructions which are generally closely associated with a particular privilege level.
 Note that although CSRs and instructions are associated with one privilege level, they are also accessible at all higher privilege levels.

 2.1 CSR Address Mapping Conventions

 The standard RISC-V ISA sets aside a 12-bit encoding space (csr[11:0])

 for up to 4,096 CSRs.
 By convention, the upper 4 bits of the CSR

 address (csr[11:8]) are used to encode the read and write

 accessibility of the CSRs according to privilege level as shown in